naXeerrehman/3D-Card/README.md

-This is the 3D-Card developed with rect-tailwind.
+This is the 3D-Card developed with react-tailwind.

 https://nike3d-card.netlify.app